arzafiruddin/DDandD/README.md

 ### Quit

 If the journey ahead is too daunting (or you simply need to quit the program), click the [ Q ] key followed by the [ ENTER ] key on the map screen.

+## Technical Information
+### Downloading and Running

+"Dungeons, Dungeons, and More Dungeons" can run on any environment or IDE with Java support and command prompt, terminal, or console.
+Simply do the following:
+1) Download all the files (including all .java, .class, and .txt files) from the root of the *DDandD* GitHub repository (`readme_assets` folder is not necessary)
+2) Open the command prompt, terminal, or console of your respective environment
+3) Navigate to the directory containing all the "Dungeons, Dungeons, and More Dungeons" files in the command prompt, terminal, or console
+4) Run the `DDandD_Runner' program by entering `java DDandD_Runner' into the command prompt, terminal, or console